goodbai-nlp/RGAT-ABSA/README.md

-# Exploiting Typed Syntactic Dependencies for Targeted Sentiment Classification Using Graph Attention Neural Network
+# Investigating Typed Syntactic Dependencies for Targeted Sentiment Classification Using Graph Attention Neural Network
 ## Setup

 This code runs Python 3.6 with the following libraries: